GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git remote -v** - get a list of remote repositories and their URLs that were previously added with either a **git clone \<remote URL\>** or a **git remote add \<Remote Name\> \<remote URL\>** command.
 The -v argument specifies that the URLs should be included, otherwise it's just the remote name.

+## Check remote status

+To check with the remote is ahead, behind, or up to date with your local repoistory:

+* **git status -uno**

 ## Adding Remote name references

 * **git remote add \<remote name\> \<remote URL\>** - the shorter \<remote name\> can now be used to refer to the remote instead of the URL, in for example push and pull commands.